habit-lang/mil-tools/doc/syntax.md

     TypeDefn      = "type" CONID "=" Type               -- Type synonym
                   | "type" CONID Opt(NATLIT) "::" Kind  -- Primitive type

-### External definitions:
+### External declarations:

-External definitions introduce names and corresponding types for values whose definition will be provided elsewhere (in general, "outside" the current program, hence the term "external").
+External declarations introduce names and corresponding types for values whose definition will be provided elsewhere (in general, "outside" the current program, hence the term "external").

-    ExternalDefn  = "external" Sep(ExternalId, ",") "::" Type
+    ExternalDecl  = "external" Sep(ExternalId, ",") "::" Type
     ExternalId    = Id Opt("{" ExternalRef List(TypeAtom) "}")
     ExternalRef   = Id
                   | NATLIT
                   | STRLIT

-The optional portion (in braces) after each identifier name in an `external` definition is used to provide extra information about how the definition of the value will be provided, but the details are not currently well-documented.
+The optional portion (in braces) after each identifier name in an `external` declaration is used to provide extra information about how the definition of the value will be provided, but the details are not currently well-documented.